Bhangra (music)

-Bhangra (/pa/) is a type of traditional music of Punjab originating from the Punjab region.
-It is a prominent form of entertainment and a traditional means of expressing joy, particularly during festive and celebratory occasions.
+Bhangra (/pa/) is a type of music of the Punjab region.
+It is a prominent form of entertainment and a means of expressing joy, particularly during festive and celebratory occasions.
 The dhol, a double-sided drum played with two sticks, is the best-known instrument in Bhangra, traditionally accompanied by instruments like the tumbi, sarangi, dholak, and various modern additions such as the synthesizer and guitar.

 Over the years, bhangra has evolved and gained popularity not only in South Asia but also around the world.
 It has become a significant part of the cultural identity of the Punjabi diaspora in countries like Australia, the United Kingdom, Canada, and the United States.
 Prior to this musical fusion, bhangra existed only as a dance form in the native Punjab.
-This Punjabi music was unique in that it was not traditional nor did it seek any authenticity.
+This Punjabi music was unique in that it was neither traditional nor did it seek any authenticity.
 While the traditional folk music of Punjab has a set of melodies that are used by various singers, bhangra was a form of strict "band culture" in that new melodies were composed for each song.
 Therefore, the musicians were as important as the singers.

 Origins

 The roots of modern bhangra music date back to the Sikh Punjabi community in Punjab during the 1960s.
-An early pop music and modern recording group of this type of music in the United Kingdom was Bhujhangy Group, founded by Tarlochan Singh Bilga, Balbir Singh Khanpur, Gurpal, Rajinder Dhona and Dalvir Kahanpuri in Birmingham in 1971.
-Bhujhangy Group's first major hit was "Bhabiye Akh Larr Gayee".
+An early pop music and modern recording group of this type of music in the United Kingdom was the Bhujhangy Group, founded by Tarlochan Singh Bilga, Balbir Singh Khanpur, Gurpal, Rajinder Dhona and Dalvir Kahanpuri in Birmingham in 1971.
+The Bhujhangy Group's first major hit was "Bhabiye Akh Larr Gayee".
 It was written by Tarlochan Singh Bilga in the early 1970s and was released on Birmingham's Oriental Star Agencies label.
 This was the first bhangra song to combine traditional Asian music with modern Western instruments.

 Differences from folk music

 Although bhangra music used many of the elements of Punjabi folk music (e.g., "Bakkrey Bulaaney" – the goat herding vocalizations), it was also radically different in its embrace of modernity.
-The song structure of a typical bhangra song featured four verses, a chorus, along with two alternating instrumental bridge sections. (e.g., CVB1CVB2CVB1CVB2C.)
+The song structure of a typical bhangra song featured four verses, a chorus, along with two alternating instrumental bridge sections (e.g., CVB1CVB2CVB1CVB2C).
 Hence it featured more musicianship than its folk predecessor.